Activities and Attractions on St. Martin / St. Maarten - Things to do during your Vacations

 During the evenings, enjoy the vibrant nightlife of Sint Maarten.
 Have tropical cocktails at one of the hot spots or live venues with a steel band or Caribbean band.
 Spend a night out on gambling in casinos, in night clubs, discotheques, open air cafes or incredible fine dining.
 Whatever your tropical vacation desires are, you will find on Sint Maarten or Saint Martin!

--- THE MOST POPULAR ATTRACTIONS FOR KIDS, TEENS & ADULTS: ZIP LINE & Go KART --
+-- THE MOST POPULAR ATTRACTIONS FOR TOURISTS: FLYING DUTCHMAN & ZIP LINE --

 The Go Kart site offers a great introduction to the world of motorsport for enthusiastic youngsters and adults alike.
 A place to go for a fun go cart racing day with family and friends, or for your kid's birthday party!

 Located in La Savane on the main road to Grand Case, right behind the dp Delta gas station.

 Loterie Farm and Fly Zone 0590 878-616.
 This unique farm once cultivated sugar cane, today it is the ecological showcase of a Californian philanthropist.
 It is also a great starting point for mountain hikes.
 You can hike for an hour through the "hidden forest" with splendid views towards the Sea, Marigot, and the island of Anguilla.
 Yet the Loterie Farm is best known for its Fly zone.

 The higher, more challenging zip line parcours is for adults and youngsters >4 ft. tall.
 The lower, easier tour is for kids.
 There is also an restaurant and bar/lounge on site.
 Reservations for Fly Zone recommended on busy days (cruise ship days!)